zephyrproject-rtos/zephyr/boards/arm/mimxrt1010_evk/doc/index.rst

 Overview
 ********

-The i.MX RT1010 offers a new entry-point into the i.MX RT crossover processor series by providing the lowest-cost LQFP package option, combined with the high performance and ease-of-use known throughout the entire i.MX RT series.
+The i.MX RT1010 offer a new entry-point into the i.MX RT crossover processor series by providing the lowest-cost LQFP package option, combined with the high performance and ease-of-use known throughout the entire i.MX RT series.
 This device is fully supported by NXP’s MCUXpresso Software and Tools.